NVRC: Neural Video Representation Compression: Introduction

 \begin{enumerate}[leftmargin=*] \item The proposed NVRC is \textbf{the first fully end-to-end optimized INR-based framework} for video compression.
 In NVRC, neural representations, as well as quantization and entropy models, are optimized simultaneously based on a rate-distortion objective. \item \textbf{Enhanced quantization and entropy models} have been applied to encode neural representation parameters, where the context and side information have been utilized to achieve higher coding efficiency. \item A new \textbf{parameter coding method based on a hierarchical structure} has been introduced which allows NVRC to minimize the rate overhead.
 The parameters from quantization and entropy models for encoding the neural representation, are all quantized and coded with learnable parameters. \item NVRC features an \textbf{enhanced training pipeline}, where the rate and distortion losses are optimized alternatively, to reduce the computational cost of advanced entropy models. \end{enumerate}

-We conducted an experiment to compare the proposed approach with state-of-the-art conventional and learning-based video codecs on the UVG \cite{mercat2020uvg} dataset.
-To enable a fair comparison, we use both the RGB444 (like other learned video codecs) and YUV420 (like standard video coding methods) configurations.
-The results demonstrate the effectiveness of NVRC, which achieved up to 24\% and 50\% BD-rate savings when compared to the latest MPEG standard codec, H.266/VVC VTM-20.0 (Random Access), and the state-of-the-art INR-based codec, HiNeRV \cite{kwan2023hinerv}, respectively.
+We conducted experiments to compare the proposed approach with state-of-the-art conventional and learning-based video codecs on the UVG \cite{mercat2020uvg}, MCL-JCV \cite{wang2016mcl} and JVET-CTC Class B \cite{boyce2018jvet} datasets.
+To enable a fair comparison, we use both the RGB444 (like most learned video codecs) and YUV420 (like standard video coding methods) configurations.
+The results demonstrate the effectiveness of NVRC, which achieved up to 23\% and 50\% BD-rate savings when compared to the latest MPEG standard codec, H.266/VVC VTM-20.0 (Random Access) \cite{vtm}, and the state-of-the-art INR-based codec, HiNeRV \cite{kwan2023hinerv}, respectively.
 To our best knowledge, NVRC is the \textbf{first INR-based video codec outperforming VVC VTM} with such significant coding gains.